valsamovich/omscs/courses/cs6310-software-architecture-&-design.md

         3. Locate Adjective (Attributes)
         4. Locate Operations (Action verbs)
         5. Identify Relationships
-            - Generalizations
+            - Generalizations (... is generalization of ...)
-            - Aggregations
+            - Aggregations (... consists of ...)
-            - Associations
+            - Associations (... is associated with ...)
             - General(NO LINE)

                                                  OOA start with
                                                         |
                                     Textual Description (Requirement document)